 November 20th, 2020 marks the 75th anniversary of the beginning of the Nuremberg Trials.
-In it’s memory, multiple projects approach the historical event from a variety of perspectives.
-Due to the current pandemic, they take place in a predominantly digital space.
-At the heart of the program is a virtual act of remembrance on Friday, November 20th, 2020, at 19:00 from Courtroom 600, the historical site of the court proceedings.
-The guest of honor is Federal President Frank-Walter Steinmeier.
+In its memory, multiple projects approach the historical event from a variety of perspectives.
+They take place in a predominantly digital space due to the pandemic.
+At the heart of the program is a virtual act of remembrance on Friday, November 20th, 2020, at 19:00 from Courtroom 600, the historical site of the court proceedings, with Federal President Frank-Walter Steinmeier as the guest of honor.

 On November 20th, 1945, for the first time in history, leading representatives of a state had to answer for their crimes before an international court.
 On this day, the “Main War Crimes Trial” against 21 high-ranking Nazi state representatives opened at the Nuremberg Palace of Justice.
 The military tribunal was composed of representatives of the four Allied Powers – the USA, the Soviet Union, Great Britain, and France.
 The “trial of the century” lasted just under a year and ended on October 1st, 1946, with twelve death sentences, three life sentences, four long prison terms and three acquittals.
 The “Nuremberg Succession Trials” continued until April 14th, 1949.
 The trials marked the beginning of the legal prosecution of National Socialist crimes, which continues to this day.